danparshall/flaskmilestone/README.md

 # Milestone project for Data Incubator

-The project allows the user to display the price for a stock.
+The project allows the user to display the 30-day price history for a stock.
 The user can input any value into the 'ticker' field, and select any particular price option.
 The program then displays the data.

 ## index.html